-Self-care is important at all times of year, but never more so than in the flu season.
-The increased prevalence of viral illnesses at this time of year mean misery for many of us.
+Self-care is important at all times of the year, but never more so than during flu season.
+The increased prevalence of viral illnesses at this time of year means misery for many of us.
 But there are plenty of ways to proactively take care of yourself this winter.

-Prevention is better than cure - minimise your risk of becoming ill
+Prevention is better than a cure - minimise your risk of becoming ill

-Staying healthy is, obviously, preferable to coming down with a cold or the flu.
+Staying healthy is, obviously, preferable to contracting a cold or the flu.
 There are several things you can do to reduce your risk of contracting a virus this winter.

-• Try supplements - Dietary supplements won't prevent you catching a virus, but they may reduce the duration and severity of symptoms if taken regularly.
-Vitamin C, echinacea, vitamin D, and garlic have all had mixed results in scientific trials, but could be useful.
+- Try supplements - Dietary supplements won't prevent you from catching a virus, but they may reduce the duration and severity of symptoms if taken regularly.
+Vitamin C, echinacea, vitamin D, and garlic have all shown mixed results in scientific trials, but may still be beneficial.

 Watch this video on Top 5 Ways to Prevent the Flu or a Cold this Season